 Clothing can be a quirky addition to a couples photo shoot and certainly you should wear what you feel comfortable in.
 But, bear in mind that high fashion clothing may have you loving your romantic photo less in years to come.
 You may also want to dress appropriately for the location.

 Well-fitted, flattering clothing that makes you feel great is what you should aim for.
 Natural-looking, minimal make-up is best, but a professional make-up artist can help you and will understand what looks great in front of the camera.
 If you are wearing clothes and make-up that show you at your best and make you feel confident, that will shine through in the photographs.
 If you really want to look at your best, it’s a good idea to get your hair done professionally prior to the shoot too.

 Also, while it’s a tad twee to have matching outfits, do choose clothing that complements each other’s.
 You want to blend beautifully, not look like opposites.

 Be sure to check out accessibility and permits

 If you have your heart set on a remote location, you’ll have to think about how easy it is for you and the photographer to get there.
 There will also be additional cost involved if your photographer has to travel a long way.
 In some grounds and at some venues you may need a permit to take photographs.
 Always check out the requirements for you to be able to take photographs at a private venue.

 Ask your photographer for tips

-Ask your preferred photographer for tips.
+Ask your preferred photographer for tips, J Knowles being one example of a top professional.
 They are experts in the field of couples photography so will be able to advise and give guidance on everything from location, suitable clothing, and make-up, to how to feel relaxed in front of the camera.

 Good luck!
 I hope you get your love story captured in photographs you can cherish for years to come.